Big Pigeon in Southwest Iowa

 • entered service 4 Feb 1941 from Co.
 Bluffs; service credited to Pott.
 Co.; body not recovered; memorialized Courts of the Missing, Natl.
 Cem. of the Pacific, Honolulu, Oahu, HI.

-• Detachment, 69th Bomb.
+• detachment, 69th Bomb.
 Sqdn., 38th Bomb.
 Gp., based at Hickam Field, Oahu, Hawaii Territory & deployed to Midway Is., Hawaii Territory 29 May 1942; Martin B-26B Marauder #41-17570 nose gunner with pilot William S. Watson; KIA 4 Jun 1942 off Midway Is.; low-level torpedo attack by four Marauders on Japanese fleet, two airraft lost, each with crew of seven, no survivors, remaining aircraft damaged.

-• Japan Overreaches > Battle of Midway.
+• WWII Japan > Japan Overreaches > Battle of Midway

 † Deffenbaugh, Lyle Joseph, SN 0-288-505, US Army, Pott.
 Co. & Douglas Co., NE